 - Play a game together – pick non-competitive games that feel low-stakes, and keep the focus on playing, not winning or keeping score.
 Your goal is to spend time together, not dominate each other.
 So if you can’t keep your cool during Monopoly, pick something else.
 A good alternative to games is doing a craft project, drawing together, or MadLibs-style games.

 - Eat together – there are no more excuses for not eating together at least once per day.
 Avoid the temptation to allow everyone to retreat into separate corners of the house to eat.
 Insist that everyone meet in one room and put devices away for at least one meal each day.

-These are tough times.
+Parenting a child with an eating disorder during COVID-19 is tough.
 Please be kind to yourself as you figure out your own best path forward.